Stafford, Texas: Culture

 BAPS Shri Swaminarayan Mandir is in unincorporated Fort Bend County, Texas, within the extraterritorial jurisdiction (ETJ) of Stafford and with a Stafford mailing address.

+Annual Juneteenth Festival

+Stafford, Texas hosts an annual Juneteenth Celebration, first launched in 2022 by former City Council Member Don Jones.

 Education

 Colleges and universities

-Stafford MSD (and therefore the city) is served by the Houston Community College System.
+Stafford MSD (and therefore the city) is served by the Houston City College System.
 The HCCS Southwest College includes the Stafford Campus at 10041 Cash Road.
 In spring 2012, the enrollment at the Stafford Campus was 8,139.
+Stafford is also home to North American University, a small private university with an enrollment of roughly 800 students.

 Primary and secondary schools

 Public schools

 The city has the only municipal school district (Stafford Municipal School District) in all of Texas.
 In 1977, Stafford broke away from the Fort Bend Independent School District (FBISD), which caused several rounds of federal litigation; by 1981, it was declared that the Stafford Municipal School District was constitutional.
 Almost all of Stafford was in FBISD, with a minuscule portion in the Houston Independent School District.
 All of Stafford is now zoned to the Stafford Municipal School District, Texas's only municipal school district controlled by the city.
 Residents pay property taxes to the school district.

 When most of Stafford was a part of FBISD, Staffordshire Elementary was in Stafford.
 Staffordshire housed Black students in grades 1–4.
 Black secondary school students attended the M.R.
 Wood School in Sugar Land.
 At the time FBISD formed in 1959, white students could attend one of two elementary schools, and they attended a middle school in Sugar Land and a high school site in Missouri City; the latter two sites now house Lakeview Elementary School and Missouri City Middle School.
 Dulles High School became the high school for white students in FBISD.
 In September 1965 Fort Bend ISD desegregated and Staffordshire School closed.
 Staffordshire students were reassigned to E. A. Jones Elementary School in Missouri City.
 Dulles Junior High School served as FBISD's sole junior high school from March 1965 to August 1975.
 Dulles High became the only zoned high school for students of all races in FBISD until Willowridge High School in Houston opened in 1979.